-The effect of TGC also has a large effect on the results for all ship types due to this ship type category having the highest sound energy density, despite there being fewer individual TGC vessels than in the CAR category.
+The aforementioned increases in sound energy density for TGC also have a large effect on the results for all ship types, despite there being fewer individual TGC vessels than in the CAR category due to TGC having an overall lower mitigation performance and the loudest vessels contributing more to the total sound energy density.
 This is thought to be related to gross differences between the ship types included within each of these two categories.
 The CAR category contains relatively more vessels with four-stroke engines, which are more likely to contribute more at frequencies above 63 Hz due to their higher engine/propeller rotation rate (this can be seen in, for example, Figure 16).
 This also means that one of the dominant effects leading to changes in vessel source levels under the forecast scenarios - changes in magnitude and frequency of the cavitation spectral hump - are not as pronounced at 63 Hz than they would be at higher frequency bands such as 125 Hz.
-This motivates inclusion of multiple frequency bands in future projects looking at forecast scenarios, in order to gain additional insights into the effectiveness of mitigation measures.
-This is expected to be even more relevant when using the PIANO model, in which cavitation and machinery source levels are modelled separately, resulting in different (relative) changes in these contributions to the total source levels when applying mitigation measure modelling (as summarised in Lloyd et al. (2024c)) while the centre frequency of the cavitation spectral hump shifts as a function of vessel operating condition - this shift being inversely proportional to propeller rotation rate for fixed-pitch propellers.
+This motivates inclusion of multiple frequency bands in future projects looking at forecast scenarios in order to gain additional insights into the effectiveness of mitigation measures.
+This is expected to be even more relevant when using the PIANO model, in which cavitation and machinery source levels are modelled separately, resulting in different (relative) changes in these contributions to the total source levels when applying mitigation measure modelling (as summarised in Lloyd et al. (2024d)) while the centre frequency of the cavitation spectral hump shifts as a function of vessel operating condition - this shift being inversely proportional to propeller rotation rate for fixed-pitch propellers.
 Since the cavitation hump dominates over a relatively small frequency range and exhibits a high slope compared to the rest of the total spectrum, changes in source level can be strongly dependent on frequency.
 This implies that the effectiveness of mitigation measures involving changes in propeller rotation rate will also be frequency-dependent, and source levels may decrease in one frequency band while increasing in another.
 This effect is illustrated in Figure 100, which can be considered representative of the case of speed reduction from design speed to 75 % of design speed, as was assumed in NAVISON.
 Although the magnitude of the hump reduces under SRD, part of the mitigation effect at 63 Hz results from the hump shifting to higher frequencies, leading in this example to an increase in source level at 125 Hz.
 While it is not suggested that this will occur for all vessels all the time, it is recommended to study this effect in more detail.